udyux/vue-of-life/README.md

 You can also click on Edit to change the current grid state before starting or resuming iterations.

 Click on Select Shape to choose the shape to place on the grid.
-You can use the following keys to change the shape:
+You can use the following keys to modify the shape:

 - `X` to flip horizontally
 - `Y` to flip vertically